AngelSayani/Advanced-Registry-Forensic-Lab/lab-exercises-updated.md

 **Learning Objective:** Translate on-premises security findings to cloud security improvements.

+### Phase 11: Cleanup and Reflection

+18. **Clean up the Lab Environment**
+    - Type: `.\cleanup.ps1`
+    - Press Enter
+    - Type "Y" when prompted to confirm cleanup
+    - Note that your evidence reports will be preserved in your Documents folder

+19. **Final Steps**
+    - Review your quiz results and evidence report
+    - Compare your findings with the expected persistence techniques
+    - Complete any tasks in the LAB_EXERCISES.md file you haven't finished

-## Challenge Exercise: Create Your Own Detection
+## Optional Challenge Exercise: Create Your Own Detection

-This exercise is for advanced learners who want to go beyond the basics.
+This exercise is for advanced learners who want to go beyond what we've learned so far.

 1. Create a new PowerShell script called `custom_detection.ps1`
 2. Write code to detect one of the persistence mechanisms not explicitly covered in the lab